VitaliiLuki/Flights-tracker/README.md

 # Flights-tracker
-Testing task for deep dive in js.
+Testing task for flight tracker development using js.